UPPS 01.04.27 - Intellectual Property: Ownership and Use of Copyrighted Works

 Texas State owns the copyright of works created by faculty and staff in response to a direct assignment or commission from a university authority.
 Such works are considered works for hire.
 The general and ongoing obligation of faculty or staff to produce scholarly works does not constitute directed work.
 Any work created under that obligation is non-directed work and its copyright is granted to the creator.
 Faculty and staff with concerns about ownership provisions should consider adoption of separate written agreements.

 Student Works – Students own the copyright of their works created in their role as a student, including research papers, essays, theses, dissertations, published articles, and recordings of performances.
 The student creator of a copyrighted work will determine whether to register the copyright or enforce his or her rights to the work.
-Except as provided elsewhere in this policy, faculty, staff, and students must obtain permission from a student creator before using the student’s work.
+Except as provided elsewhere in this policy, faculty, staff, and other students must obtain permission from a student creator before using the student’s copyrightable work.
+Before students and faculty collaborate on work, they are encouraged to enter into written agreements defining their respective rights in the created work, including work not covered by copyright and patent, such as data sets.

 Joint Works – Two or more individuals create a joint work when their contributions are inseparable, interdependent, and intended to create a single work.
 The copyright to a joint work is jointly owned by the contributors.
 Each contributor may individually register, enforce, or commercially exploit the copyright with or without approval by all joint owners, provided the other joint owners receive an equal share of any proceeds, unless otherwise agreed in writing.

-– Copyright ownership of instructional materials and courseware created by faculty and others conforms to the ownership provisions contained in Sections 03.04 and 03.07, above.
+Provisions Specific to Instructional Materials – Copyright ownership of instructional materials and courseware created by faculty and others conforms to the ownership provisions contained in Sections 03.04 and 03.07.
 Any deviation from the ownership rules in this section requires a separate written agreement with the university.

 – An employee creator or former employee creator shall take no action that limits the university’s right to use the instructional materials.
 Texas State retains a non-exclusive, non-transferable, perpetual, and royalty-free license to reproduce and otherwise use the materials in teaching Texas State’s courses on or off campus, regardless of medium or delivery mechanism.